 Over the last three years, I have been teaching User-centered Design with a museum experience focus.
-Gauging interest if people would be interested in taking an online course in Museum Experience Design.
+I’m gauging interest to see if people would be interested in taking an online course in Museum Experience Design.
 If you are interested please leave a comment below showing interest.
-If I receive interest from twenty people will plan on running the course starting in August.
+If I receive payment from ten people will run the course January 2018.

 Museum Experience Design – Course Description

-Museums are shifting from fixed, monolithic institutions serving a traditional and, perhaps, known audience to museums as experiential spaces and destinations catering to a wide array of individuals who may connect with a museum on an instance-by-instance basis rather than buying in to a long-standing commitment supported by regular attendance.
+Museums are shifting from fixed monolithic institutions to experiential spaces and destinations.
+Now museums serve individuals on a more instance-by-instance basis rather than buying into a long-standing commitment supported by regular attendance.

-Given this paradigm shift museums need to provide omni experiences, experiences that are seamless from online to in-person to digital presence.
-During the course, each student will create an omni experience (unified experience of the exhibition, programming, visitor service, and spatial experience) for selected audiences.
+Given this paradigm shift, museums need to provide omni experiences, experiences that are seamless from online to in-person with consistent communication.
+During the course, each student will create an omni experience (unified experience of the exhibition, programming, visitor service, and digital experience) for selected audiences.

 Coursework to include; readings, model making, laminas, presentation boards, presentation booklets and group presentations.
 The final project of the class will be a unified interactive experience with each student responsible for an interactive element (product, service or exhibit) of the experience.